Related publications

 If you qualify for support, the council will contact you to discuss how they’re going to meet your needs.
 Examples of the kind of support you could be offered include:

 The council must develop a written support plan with you that sets out how your needs will be met.
 They must also involve the person you care for if you wish, and anyone else you’d like to be involved.
+See our Caring for someone guide for more information about your support plan and the help you can get.

+In Scotland, the council must not charge for any support for the carer.
 In England and Wales, the council cannot charge you for any care and support for the person you look after (if there is a charge) – however, they may charge you for a service they provide directly to you.
-In Scotland, the council must not charge for any support for the carer.

 If you don’t qualify for support, this doesn’t mean you’re not a carer.
 The council must give you information and advice to help you in your caring role – for example, information about local carer support groups.